Bobojambo/RR/README.md

 # Mosaic water image classification project

-In this project, the purpose was to study neural networks for water image classification.
+In this project, the purpose was to study neural networks for water classification.
 This is carried out as binary classification case.
 The data for training consisted of 2 classes - water and other.
 The water images were created using a simulation environment.
-The other class images consist real-life images of different objects such as vessels and structures but they were treated as only 1 class.
+The other class images consist of real-life images of different objects such as vessels and structures but they were treated as the other class.

 # Requirements